pywbem/pywbemtools/docs/settingsandconfiguration.rst

 Or the sourcing statement can be executed when a terminal is open simply by executing the script itself(ex. ``source  ~/.pywbemcli-complete.bash``).

-Thus in summary, for bash, pywbemcli can be activated by inserting the following evaluation script into .bashrc if pywbemcli/pywbemlistener are publicly available whenever the terminal is started:
+Thus in summary, for bash, pywbemcli and pywbemlisteer can be activated by inserting the following evaluation script into .bashrc if pywbemcli/pywbemlistener are publicly available whenever the terminal is
+started:

 .. code-block::

     eval "$(_PYWBEMCLI_COMPLETE=bash_source pywbemcli)"
+    eval "$(_PYWBEMLISTENER_COMPLETE=bash_source pywbelistener)"

 or by creating a completion script file one time as follows when pywbemlistener and pywbemcli are publicly available and then sourcing the script when,